Alec Hearne: Cricketing career

 Hearne made his debut for Kent in 1884 as a leg-break bowler.
-He headed the county's bowling averages, taking 41 wickets in a generally dry summer, and playing a crucial role Kent's defeat of the touring Australian side with match figures of seven wickets for 66 runs.
-He enjoyed a good record against Australian touring sides, with Kent winning five of the seven tour matches played against Australia between 1884 and 1899, and critics were surprised he was not chosen to play for England against Australia at some point during his career.
+He headed the county's bowling averages, taking 41 wickets in a generally dry summer, and playing a crucial role Kent's defeat of the touring Australian team with match figures of seven wickets for 66 runs.
+He enjoyed a good record against Australian touring teams, with Kent winning five of the seven tour matches played against Australia between 1884 and 1899, and critics were surprised he was not chosen to play for England against Australia at some point during his career.

 He further established himself as a bowler in 1885, taking 64 wickets at an average of under 15 including with a memorable performance of 13 wickets for 48 runs against Yorkshire at Bramall Lane on a wicket described as "spongy" by Wisden.
 He bowled with a "deceptive flight" and had good control of line and length.
 As his career progressed Hearne developed into an off-break bowler after bowling leg-breaks began to cause injury problems for him.
 In 1888 he nearly headed the first-class bowling averages, taking 41 wickets at an average of under 11.
 At the same time he began to develop his batting skills, eventually developing into an effective all-rounder and scoring 15 first-class centuries.

 Hearne was described as a "neat" batsman who played cut shots and hook shots effectively.
 He played most productively on the back foot, often cutting the ball deliberately over the slips.
 He put on 321 in an unbeaten partnership with Jack Mason against Nottinghamshire in 1899 for the third wicket, a Kent record which stood until 2005.
 As of October 2017, this remains the sixth highest partnership in Kent's history for any wicket.
 By the end of his Kent career Hearne was established as the leading run scorer and wicket taker in club history.
 He was the first Kent player to score 10,000 runs and take 1,000 wickets for the county in first-class cricket and remains one of only two to do so, the other being Frank Woolley.

-Hearne played first-class cricket for 23 seasons in total, making his final appearance for Kent in the 1906 County Championship winning side.
+Hearne played first-class cricket for 23 seasons in total, making his final appearance for Kent in the 1906 County Championship winning team.
 He played five matches against universities, four for MCC, between 1908 and 1910.
 In total he played 51 times for MCC, 12 times for The South and four times for The Players.